 Finally, there are stability measures, which in the cyber environment are measures of self-restraint.
-And there are many stability measures in the GGE reports that Tim mentioned.
+And there are many stability measures in the Group of Government Experts [GGE] reports that Tim mentioned.
 But as of now, the OSCE CBMs do not include stability measures.